DevFelipeRT/quotation-system/README.md

 - Strict internal layering within each module (`Domain`, `Application`, `Infrastructure`, `Presentation`)
 - Technical subsystems (Database, Logging, Rendering, Session) are isolated and extensible
 - A consistent naming strategy and separation of concerns are being enforced
+- Namespace structure aligned with directory organization throughout the codebase

 ### Next steps

-- Refactor namespaces to fully align with directory structure
-- Finalize the custom autoloader to support all modules
 - Connect HTTP controllers to their corresponding use cases
 - Establish routing and request flow for at least one business context
+- Progressively integrate and test additional modules (e.g., Messaging, Rendering)

 ## Deprecated Code